*Application extended until June 30th, 2020! Apply now!*

 - Record of completing Physics in High School

 - Passport copy

 - Students who are non-native English speakers must also submit English proficiency test scores, either TOEFL or IELTS (see below for required minimum and recommended score)

 *An original copy must be sent directly from the recommender.
 At least one letter should be from a mathematics or science teacher.

 English Proficiency Tests

 Since the academic program at Technion International is taught entirely in English, applicants are required to demonstrate their English proficiency before they enroll.
 Applicants from high-schools where English is not the primary language of instruction are required to submit official copies of their scores on the TOEFL (Test of English as a Foreign Language) or an equivalent test, such as the IELTS (International English Language Testing System), the SAT Reasoning, or ACT Plus Writing Test.
-We will hold an English proficiency tests at Shantou and Beijing, China.
-Dates for these tests will be announced in advance.

 Required Scores on English Proficiency Tests